 The correct film formation, curing, adhesion, and absorption of timber coatings are all dependent on and heavily related to the conditions under which the coatings were applied and dried.
-The long-term performance and aesthetic qualities of the coating system are therefore linked to the initial application and drying.
-Improperly cured coatings can be more susceptible to damage from moisture, which can be particularly crucial on building sites where joinery items become wet as a result of exposure before installation, and certain wet trades that are in progress.
+The long-term performance and the aesthetic qualities of the coating system are therefore linked to the initial application and drying.
+Improperly cured coatings can be more susceptible to damage from moisture which can be particularly crucial on building sites where joinery items become wet as a result of exposure before installation and certain wet trades that are in progress.

 Problems caused by incorrect drying can be as follows: